General Education Requirements

 - verifying the job preparedness of graduates

-It is our belief that we add value and enhance the personal growth of our students, which is essential to changing lives, building futures, and improving communities through education.
-Therefore, Rhodes State College has chosen five General Education core skills and abilities to be assessed at the course, program and academic institutional level.
-The General Education core skills and abilities are:
+It is our belief that we add value and enhance the personal growth of our students, which is essential to change lives, build futures, and improve communities through education.
+Therefore, Rhodes State College has chosen six Institutional Learning Outcomes (ILO) to be assessed at the course, program, and academic institutional level.
+The six ILOs are:

 - Global and Diversity Awareness